(NISM)

 • Watch the Expense Ratio: This is the fee charged by the fund house.
 A lower expense ratio means more returns in your pocket.

-• Emergency Fund Comes First: Set aside 5–6 months of expenses in a liquid fund or savings account before investing.
-It acts as a safety net.
+• Emergency Fund Comes First: Before investing, set aside 5–6 months of expenses in a liquid fund or savings account.
+It acts as a safety net during unexpected situations.

 Final Word: Are Mutual Funds Really “Sahi”?